pmean/build-website/text/04/report-card-controversy.md

 - Unusual data
 output: html_document
 ---
-I\'m working on a project looking at some outcomes that might eventually become part of a report card or benchmarking system.
+I'm working on a project looking at some outcomes that might eventually become part of a report card or benchmarking system.
 This is an area fraught with controversy and it needs to be handled very carefully.
 Here are a few references that I have accumulated that address some of these